 Trained persons are available to speak with you anytime of the day or night at 1-800-273-8255.

 Local assistance is also available.
 Look up your local suicide & crisis prevention hotline using this link.

 At Acadia Counseling, we are prepared to help guide you through assessment, diagnosis, treatment, and referral for depressive disorders.
-Call or click today to schedule an appointment.
+Call (502) 825-1375 or click here to schedule an appointment.